mikesamuel/unduck/README.md

 >
 > duck typing is a terrible basis for authorization decisions

-This proposal seeks to bridge creation of duck typed values with class types so that it is convenient to create instances of well-defined classes making it more transparent to consumers of the object how to use them safely.
+This proposal seeks to bridge bags of properties with class types so that it is convenient to create instances of well-defined classes making it more transparent to consumers of the object how to use them safely.